mackdoyle/osx-auto-config/README.md

 * Only use UTF-8 in Terminal.app/iTerm.
 * Auto-focus terminal on mouse hover (Doesn't seem to be supported anymore but leaving in place as a desparate hope it comes back)

+## SSH
+Elevate will generate your RSA Keys and Authorized Hosts file, if they do not alrady exist.

 ## Coming Soon
 List of features to be added